Dragonite: Appearances

 Dragonite makes multiple appearances in the Pokémon TV series.
 It first appears in the 13th episode, "Mystery of the Lighthouse".
 This Dragonite was considerably larger than normal and not identified in the episode as a Dragonite as no one recognized what it was due to the fog.
 It also appeared in the Orange Islands arc of the anime in the episode "Enter the Dragonite", being the ace of the character Drake in the region's Pokémon League tournament.
 It succeeds in defeating most of Ash Ketchum's team before losing to his Pikachu.
 It also appears in Pokémon: The First Movie, delivering an invitation to protagonist Ash Ketchum.
 In the Black & White series, a Dragonite is used by the character Iris.
 In Pokémon Journeys: The Series, Ash and fellow protagonist Goh assist a Dragonair that struggled to fly, who they assist in learning the technique Dragon Dance to help it fit in.
 It later evolves into Dragonite to save Ash from Team Rocket, and Ash adds it to his team, his first catch of Journeys.
 He includes Dragonite in his team for the Pokémon World Coronation Series, which Ash won.
 Following Ash's victory in this tournament and becoming the World Champion, a Dragonite based on Ash's Dragonite was given away to players in Sword and Shield.
-In Pokémon Horizons: The Series, Roy's rival Ult owns a Dragonite, which previously belongs to his father and is capable of Mega Evolving into Mega Dragonite.
-It appears in Pokémon Generations, an anime series that retells the events of the various mainline game in the episode "The Lake of Rage," which depicts Lance and his Dragonite invading Team Rocket in Gold and Silver.
+In Pokémon Horizons: The Series, Roy's rival Ult owns a Dragonite, which previously belonged to his father and is capable of Mega Evolving into Mega Dragonite.
+It appears in Pokémon Generations, an anime series that retells the events of the various mainline game in the episode "The Lake of Rage", which depicts Lance and his Dragonite invading Team Rocket in Gold and Silver.
 Dragonite starred in a short animated film titled Dragonite and the Postman about a woman who works with a Dragonite to deliver mail.

 Lance appears in the Pokémon Adventures manga, featuring a Dragonite in his party.
 This Dragonite is aggressive, and aids Lance and the members of the Elite Four in attempts to exterminate the human race.
 It is later revealed that Lance's motives were due to human-caused pollution, with Dratini being a Pokémon he rescued and eventually evolving into Dragonite.